Gilbert du Motier, Marquis de Lafayette: Barren Hill, Monmouth, and Rhode Island

 The British then marched from Philadelphia toward New York.
 The Continental Army followed and finally attacked at Monmouth Courthouse in central New Jersey.
-Washington appointed General Charles Lee to lead the attacking force at the Battle of Monmouth, and Lee moved against the British flank on 28 June.
+Washington appointed General Charles Lee to lead the attacking force at the Battle of Monmouth, and Lee moved against the British flank on 28 June 1778.
 However, he gave conflicting orders soon after fighting began, causing chaos in the American ranks.
 Lafayette sent a message to Washington to urge him to the front; upon his arrival, he found Lee's men in retreat.
 Washington relieved Lee, took command, and rallied the American force.
 After suffering significant casualties at Monmouth, the British withdrew in the night and successfully reached New York.

-The French fleet arrived at Delaware Bay on 8 July 1778 under Admiral d'Estaing, with whom General Washington planned to attack Newport, Rhode Island, the other major British base in the north.
-Lafayette and General Greene were sent with a 3,000-man force to participate in the attack.
+The French fleet arrived at Delaware Bay on 8 July 1778 under Admiral Charles Henri Hector, Count of Estaing, with whom Washington planned to attack Newport, Rhode Island, the other major British base in the north.
+Lafayette and Greene were sent with a 3000-man force to participate in the attack.
 Lafayette wanted to control a joint Franco-American force but was rebuffed by the admiral.
-On 9 August, the American land force attacked the British without consulting d'Estaing.
-The Americans asked d'Estaing to place his ships in Narragansett Bay, but he refused and sought to defeat the British fleet at sea.
+On 9 August, the American land force attacked the British without consulting Estaing.
+The Americans asked Estaing to place his ships in Narragansett Bay, but he refused and sought to defeat the British Royal Navy at sea.
 The fighting was inconclusive as a storm scattered and damaged both fleets.

-D'Estaing moved his ships north to Boston for repairs, where it faced an angry demonstration from Bostonians who considered the French departure from Newport to be a desertion.
-John Hancock and Lafayette were dispatched to calm the situation, and Lafayette then returned to Rhode Island to prepare the retreat made necessary by d'Estaing's departure.
+Estaing moved his ships north to Boston for repairs, where it faced an angry demonstration from Bostonians who considered the French departure from Newport to be a desertion.
+John Hancock and Lafayette were dispatched to calm the situation, and Lafayette then returned to Rhode Island to prepare the retreat made necessary by Estaing's departure.
 For these actions, he was cited by the Continental Congress for "gallantry, skill, and prudence".
 He wanted to expand the war to fight the British elsewhere in America and even in Europe under the French flag, but he found little interest in his proposals.
 In October 1778, he requested permission from Washington and Congress to go home on leave.
 They agreed, with Congress voting to give him a ceremonial sword to be presented to him in France.
 His departure was delayed by illness, and he sailed for France in January 1779.